 - Advertise locally.
 For example, you could put advertisements in LGBTQ+ friendly cafes or bookshops.

 - Post or check previous posts on LGBTQ+ friendly Facebook groups or online forums.
 Remember to check your privacy settings so people can’t see personal information about you or your child.

 - Look for signs that a service provider is safe and respectful for LGBTQ+ families.
 For example, service providers might display the Rainbow Tick accreditation or show families that look like yours in their posters or brochures.

-If you’re self-managing your child’s NDIS plan, you can employ NDIS support workers directly.
-This means you have greater choice over who comes into your home and can make it easier to find the right person for your family.
+If you’re self-managing your child’s NDIS plan, you can employ support workers directly.
+This means you have greater choice over who comes into your home.
+It can make it easier to find the right person for your family.

-When NDIS service providers come to your LGBTQ+ home
+When NDIS providers come to your LGBTQ+ home

 You could start by thinking about what NDIS providers and workers need to know to respect your child and family, and how you’ll communicate this to them.
 For example: